AaronValence/ProjectA/README.md

 # ProjectA
-Learning github as a group..
+Learning github as a group.

+#Description